-Unfortunately the system did not work as anticipated.
-The audience complained that the release of odor was accompanied by a distracting hissing noise.
-Also there was significant time mismatch between the scene on the screen and the aroma being experienced.
-In some parts of the theater the smell was to faint to be recognized.
+Unfortunately, the system did not work as anticipated.
+The audience complained that the release of the odor was accompanied by a distracting hissing noise.
+Also, there was a significant time mismatch between the scene on the screen and the aroma being experienced.
+In some parts of the theater, the smell was too faint to be recognized.

 Working On Digital Scent Technology: Current Hurdles